How to Implement a Long-Term Remote Work Plan

 Define Your Vision for Long-Term Remote Work

 As an employer, consider certain criteria before establishing and implementing your vision for a remote work from home plan.
 Chief among the criteria is to survey your employees to determine their moods and needs.
-Find out what percentage of your employees and their teams want to work remotely following the coronavirus pandemic and how many days a week they’d prefer to come into the office.
+Find out what percentage of your employees and their teams want to continue work remotely following and how many days a week they’d prefer to come into the office.

 Armed with this information, you can then determine and share your goals for allowing employees to work remotely long term.
 Make sure that you are involving a significant number of your employees in developing these plans.